Trade directory · Rochester metro · Minnesota

 Q/01

-What license do I need to do roofing work in Rochester, MN?
+Do I need a special license to do roofing work in Rochester, MN?

-Minnesota requires a contractor license for projects over $15,000, which covers most roofing jobs.
-You must pass a business law exam, carry a $50,000 surety bond, and renew every 2 years with continuing education.
-Source: Minnesota Department of Labor and Industry.
+Yes, Minnesota requires a Residential Building Contractor License for roofing projects over $15,000.
+You must pass a business law exam and maintain a $50,000 surety bond.
+Source: Minnesota Department of Commerce.

 Q/02